allydunham/dnacomb/README.md

 Filtering:
   -q, --mean-quality-threshold <MEAN_QUALITY_THRESHOLD>  Filter reads with mean Phred score below this threshold -r, --alignment-tolerance <ALIGNMENT_TOLERANCE>        Minimum proportion of expected alignment score to keep

+Technical:
+  -T, --threads <THREADS>              Number of threads to use [default: 1]
 ```

 The inputs and outputs are described below.